-1. - (1) This Order may be cited as the Sea Fishing (Enforcement of Community Quota and Third Country Fishing Measures) Order 2001 and shall come into force on 29th May 2001.

-- (2) Subject to paragraph (3), this Order shall not form part of the law of Scotland. - (3) Nothing in paragraph (2) shall be treated as prejudicing the effect in Scotland of section 30(2A) of the Fisheries Act 1981[2] in relation to, or for purposes incidental to, any provision in this Order which creates an offence.
+- 1. (1) This Order may be cited as the Sea Fishing (Enforcement of Community Quota and Third Country Fishing Measures) (England) Order 2003 and shall come into force on 14th April 2003. - (2) Subject to paragraph (3) below, this Order shall not form part of the law of Scotland or Northern Ireland. - (3) Nothing in paragraph (2) above shall be treated as prejudicing the effect in Scotland or Northern Ireland of section 30(2A) of the Fisheries Act 1981[2] in relation to, or for purposes incidental to, any provision in this Order which creates an offence.